What are the risk factors for Hodgkin disease?

 Hodgkin disease is most common in the United States, Canada, and northern Europe, and is least common in Asian countries.

 Brothers and sisters of young people with this disease have a higher risk for Hodgkin disease.
 The risk is very high for an identical twin of a person with Hodgkin disease.
-But a family link is still uncommon, and is seen in only around 5% of all cases.
+But a family link is still uncommon – most people with Hodgkin disease do not have a family history of it.

 It’s not clear why family history might increase risk.
-It might be because family members have similar childhood exposures to certain infections (such as Epstein-Barr virus), inherited gene changes that make them more susceptible, or some combination of these factors.
+It might be because family members have similar childhood exposures to certain infections (such as Epstein-Barr virus), inherited gene changes that make them more likely to get Hodgkin disease, or some combination of these factors.

 The risk of Hodgkin disease is greater in people with a higher socioeconomic background.
 The reason for this is not clear.
 One theory is that children from more affluent families might be exposed to some type of infection (such as Epstein-Barr virus) later in life than children from less affluent families, which might somehow increase their risk.